Will-Doherty/CLOFAI/README.md

 ### Inference

-To run the model at inference using our saved weights, run test_model.py from the *model* directory.
+To run the model at inference, run test_model.py from the *model* directory.
 This might look like
 ```python CLOFAI/model/test_model.py --results_path "path/to/save/results" --weights_file weights/naive_weights.pth```